miguelbper/flash-select/README.md

     \end{align}
 $$

 We can save on computation by doing linear regression explicitly (instead of calling an external library) and updating (instead of recomputing from scratch) the matrix $A^{-1}$.
+The same logic is used for other arrays as well.

 Note that shap-select uses a small L1 regularization of $\alpha = 10^{-6}$.
 - It is possible to show mathematically that flash-select gives exactly the same results as shap-select with $\alpha = 0$ (this is also verified in the unit tests)